On the road to the future: The „Roadmap for Cooperation 2020-2030“

 In the coming ten years, collaboration in research, education, and societal impact will be focused on, but not limited to, the following areas:

 2. German and Dutch Language, Linguistics, and History

 4. Governance, Law and Politics for a Sustainable Society

 5. Digital Society and Technologies

 6. Teacher Training

-In line with national and European ambitions, the partners will empower students and graduates for flexible career paths within and outside of academia.
+In line with national and European ambitions, the partners will enable students and graduates to pursue flexible career paths within and outside of academia.
 Researchers and staff from UOL and UG have been cooperating closely in several research areas over the last decades.
-The aim for the following years is to intensify existing cooperation projects, stimulate smaller initiatives, and identify new possibilities for exchange for researchers, students and staff.
+The aim for the following years is to intensify existing cooperation projects, stimulate smaller initiatives, and identify new possibilities for exchanges of researchers, students and staff.
 Both universities have incorporated fostering regional developments into their overall strategic outlook.